atlassian-labs/data-center-terraform/docs/docs/troubleshooting/LIMITATIONS.md

 Stick to either domain or no domain for the whole deployment.
 Switching between domain and no domain is not supported.

 ## Deployment limitations
+Destroying product by removing product from products list and then running another install is not supported as it will result in unexpected behaviour on the following re-installation.